kosalsin8660/Fleetio-Take-Home---Kosal-Sin-Submission/README.md

 Helpers - Contains a helper to set times for various waits

-Extensions - Contains extensions of XCUIApplication, XCUIElementQuery, & XCUIElement to help with
+Extensions - Contains extensions of XCUIApplication, XCUIElementQuery, & XCUIElement to help with test stability & readability as the application scales

 Each Page Object inherits the ability to check for the existence of all of the bottom nav bar elements(Home, Browse, Notification, Search).